IVYMWAI/Social-BUZZ-Project/Social Buzz Project.md

       1.Removing rows that have values which are missing.
        2.Changing the data type of some values within a column, and removing column which are not relevant to this task.

+DATA MODELLING
+To figure out the top 5 categories with the larget popularity.